Janislav/nexiles.git.flow/docs/using-gitflow.rst

 But the customer is a nice guy and he is not resent....
 He want to have a style feature which should show his hello world headline red and he also is intresting in our javascript stuff... great ;)

-Let's make new feature branch for the css suff.....
+Let's make new feature branch for the css stuff.....
 Now you know how you have to do this ;) Add this to your index.html::